-Bringing advanced heat batteries in residential Heat & electric systems closer to market three real life demonstration in different climates heat & electric systems closer to market through
+Bringing advanced heat batteries in residential heat & electric systems closer to market through real life demonstration in different climates

 Learn more about the HEAT-INSYDE project and its latest technology developments.

 Over the past months, the HEAT-INSYDE consortium has welcomed two new partners and achieved the important milestone of assembling the first user-ready prototype of the heat battery.